yzh503/obsidian-aicommander-plugin/README.md

 <a href="https://www.buymeacoffee.com/yzh503" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 150px !important;" ></a>

-**AI Commander** is an open-source AI connector that helps you write notes with the power of OpenAI APIs in conjunction with Bing search engine.
+**AI Commander** is a simple AI connector that helps you write notes with the power of OpenAI APIs in conjunction with Bing search engine.

 [OpenAI API key](https://platform.openai.com/account/api-keys) is required to use this plugin.